dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I am the greatest, I said that even before I knew I was.
+  I wake up every morning at nine and grab for the morning paper.
+Then I look at the obituary page.
+If my name is not on it, I get up.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)